-annotation: Object of class "data.frame" giving any additional annotation information for each locus.
+annotation: Object of class "data.frame" giving any additional annotation information for each priorType: Object of class "character" describing the type of prior information available in slot 'priors'.

 priors: Object of class "list" defing the prior parameter information.
 Calculated by the baySeq package.